FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Generative Adversarial Networks

 \begin{itemize} \item \textbf{Mode collapse:} when the generator is not able to produce a large number of outputs, but always produces a small set of outputs or even the same one.
 This can happen when the discriminator is stuck in a local minimum and the generator learns that it is possible to produce the same set of outputs to fool the discriminator; \item \textbf{Non-convergence}: as the generator produces more and more realistic data and the discriminator cannot follow this evolution, the discriminator's feedback gradually becomes meaningless.
 The convergence point of the network can be characterised by the point at which the discriminator is no longer able to distinguish between real and fake data and only gives random guesses.
 When this point is passed, the generator is fed with poor feedback, causing the results to deteriorate; \item \textbf{Diminished gradient}: On the other hand, the feedback becomes meaningless to the generator if the discriminator performs too well.
-If the generator cannot improve as fast as the discriminator, or in the case of an optimal discriminator, this problem can occur; \item \textbf{Imperception}: no loss function or evaluation metric is able to mimic human judgement, which makes comparison between models very challenging without human intervention.
+If the generator cannot improve as fast as the discriminator, or in the case of an optimal discriminator, this problem can occur; \item \textbf{Overfitting}: When the amount of data is very limited and no precautions are taken, the discriminator may overfit on the training data, i.e. the discriminator's output distribution for the real and the fake samples do not overlap, making the feedback meaningless; \item \textbf{Imperception}: no loss function or evaluation metric is able to mimic human judgement, which makes comparison between models very challenging without human intervention.
 The large-scale applications, e.g., denoising, reconstruction, synthetic data generation and segmentation, bring a lot of heterogeneity, which makes it harder to define how we can evaluate them. \end{itemize}

+These challenges are not limited to the generation of volumetric data, but are even more difficult to overcome due to the additional dimensionality.
+More dimensions mean more data complexity and more computational effort for processing, which makes the experiments more difficult and time-consuming.
+As a result of these challenges, the generation of volumetric data with GANs is still under-researched compared to 2D imaging.